Huawei-APAC-Professional-Services/hfa-workshop/workshop/content/01_Account_Management.md

 # Introduction
 In this workshop, the following organization structure are designed for the customer to meet their business and governance requirements.

-This is the foundation of this workshop, all the OUs and accounts must be created manually.
+This is the foundation of this workshop, all the OUs and accounts have been created manually in advance. if you don't familiar with the process，you can go through the steps quickly.

 ```mermaid
 erDiagram